Rank 1: 2014-Present: Modern Era

 A few silent months followed.
 Then, on July 7, 2017, Rank 1 revealed that they would be part of the Dreamstate SoCal line-up, a multi-day Trance event that would take place in the final weekend of November.
 On Saturday November 25th their first live performance in 4,5 years time took place and the guys seized the opportunity to showcase four brand new tracks alongside the untitled track they performed over various festivals during summer '12.
 As of December 9, no new material has been released.

 On July 27, 2018, Cosmic Gate released their remix of L.E.D.
 There Be Light, but other than that there were no new releases that year.

 When 2019 had got underway, the guys released a brand new single at last: for this occasion they finally delivered a collaboration with Marco V which they titled "We Finally Met".
 It was premiered on ASOT episode #902 on February 21 and was made Tune Of The Week by Armin.
 It was the only release they put out in 2019.

 For the celebration of the 950th episode of his radioshow, Armin decided he wanted to do something special so he asked Piet & Benno if they were interested in doing a liveshow at the Jaarbeurs to which they agreed.
 Two and a half years onward from Dreamstate the guys went live again, albeit this time they combined the live playing with some mega-mixing tricks to fit 11 tracks into 30 minutes: they played two brand new untitled tracks, as well as two tracks from their Dreamstate show.
 On July 31, the live set was released on Spotify and with it, the previously untitled tracks finally received names.
 In order of appearance, these were: "Transatlantic Communication", "Predictive Memory", "No Name" and "Paris Nice Cannes".

 Over the course of July 2021, 15 years after This World Is Watching Me, Armin and Rank 1 released a second collaboration titled 'The Greater Light To Rule The Night'.
 It was premiered on A State Of Trance #1027 as Tune Of The Week.

 Around mid-April 2022, Armin announced his upcoming mix compilation A State Of Trance 2022 which would premiere Aly & Fila and JES - Sunrise (Rank 1 Remix).
 It was the first Rank 1 Remix in nine years, the last one being Love Will Bring It All Around in 2013.
+It was officially released on August 12, 2022.
+By mid October they posted a link to their website with a blurred image; on October 27 they revealed this was 20th anniversary celebration for the release of their 2002 debut album Sysmonic.
+The website included links to buy Symsonic Deluxe, to stream their Trance Energy 2002 Live performance, to buy official Rank 1 merchandise, as well as a link to buy a copy of only 2000-pressed vinyl releases of the original album.